clemensGooooo/clemensGooooo/README.md

 - Made some games in Unity (2D mostly, easier)
 - Docker, deployed some applications (Dockerfiles, CMD)
 - Made some databases (mostly NoSQL like MongoDB, but sometimes SQL like: PostgreSQL,MySQL and some InfluxDB for ESP)
+- I have been using Linux, since I was a kid
 #### The things I am interested in:

 - Rust